Building Regulatory Environment

 This qualification is designed to enable people who are entering the building and/or building regulatory environment to gain an awareness of the context and structure of the building industry in New Zealand and develop the knowledge and skills to operate within a building control environment.

-Here’s the most commonly asked questions on what makes up a training programme and how these programmes work.
+Here are the most commonly asked questions on what makes up a training programme and how these programmes work.

 We work with businesses like yours to map out where weaknesses in skill sets lie, and how training can be used strengthen them.
 Our account managers will then work with you to select the right training programmes (and if required, customise them) to suit your needs.